 And they talk a bit of shit about Bill "King Media Whore" Donohue.
 Can’t go wrong with that.
 Should have been more, though, in my opinion.
 That guy is a douche amongst douches and deserves a full show where they talk about what a complete fucking prick he is.

-Another great show is the one featuring Robert Lancaster, the much-needed mastermind behind
+Another great show is the one featuring Robert Lancaster, the much-needed mastermind behind the best Sylvia Browne site on the web.

-this show, Penn, Goudeau, and Lancaster dissect the Sylvia Browne phenomenon and proceed to tear it down through evidence.
+In this show, Penn, Goudeau, and Lancaster dissect the Sylvia Browne phenomenon and proceed to tear it down through evidence.
 Of course, they touch on her "Greatest Misses," being Shawn Hornbeck, Opal Jennings, and the West Virginia miners saga.
 To sum it all up, Sylvia Browne is a disgusting bitch.

 Finally, Penn dedicated every Tuesday to monkeys.